ltebs-polimi/AY2122_II_Project-5/README.md

 Every library used and any function needed is clearly listed and commented troughout the code.

 #### $Data$
-In order to run the code, it's necessary to download the csv files produced by us during the sampling, and either install them in the path
+In order to run the code, it's necessary to download the csv files produced by us during the sampling, when downloading this folder they will be automatically installed in the *dataset* path, allowingto easily run the code.
-/content/drive/MyDrive/Sleep_classifier/, or change the path used in that cell while running the code.

 The data consists in 11 csv files sampled from 11 different people, it's worth nothing that the file 'fabio_20220601_193018.csv' was discarted due to errors during the sampling procedure, thus we ended up with 10 different people, in order to guarantee inter-subject variabilty.

-##### $Run$
-To run the code, simply run sequentially every data cell.
-The gridsearch function will be available, but only the best parameters will be provided for each model.
+The data available was studied in three different ways, in order to see if the accuracy of the model could be improved:
+- Raw sampled data
+- Average of data for each sensor
+- Average of data for each sensor + minimun and maximum values for each sensor

+#### $Data Preprocessing$
+It's important to note that the first 20 samples of each position recording were removed, due to the patient still not being completely settled down and ready for the sampling.
+The data was also normalized as good practice dictates.

+#### $Data Visualization$
+The data was visualized multiple times, this allowed us to purge it from artifacts and anomalies in order to improve the learning algorithm, such as the *transient data*

 #### $Features$
 The data was gathered from 2 accelerometers, one on the chest and one on the right ankle therefore we have 6 inputs: